BlockScience/aztec-gddt/README.md

 The following agents are fundamental to understanding the network:

-* Nodes who propagate information on the network.
+* *Nodes*, who propagate information on the network.
-* Sequencers, who are responsible for structuring the transactions into blocks.
+* *Sequencers*, who are responsible for structuring the transactions into blocks.
-* Provers, who are responsible for providing the necessary proofs to accompany a block.
+* *Provers*, who are responsible for providing the necessary proofs to accompany a block.
-* Protocol, describing the algorithms by which various computational decisions regarding the network's state are made (e.g. which Sequencer is selected for the Proposal phase).
+* *Protocol*, describing the algorithms by which various computational decisions regarding the network's state are made (e.g. which Sequencer is selected for the Proposal phase).

 #### Phases